EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 Since the original GitHub pages for both Citra and Yuzu have been taken down, there is no longer an official source for either emulator.

 Forked repositories ("copies" in other words) of these repositories have been taken down by Nintendo (primarily forks/"copies" of Yuzu).
+No Citra fork has been taken down at this time.

-Due to take-down concerns, distribution of Citra and Yuzu is a sensitive subject and this wiki nor the EmuDeck Discord will cover how to locate copies of either Citra and Yuzu.
+Due to take-down concerns, distribution of Citra and Yuzu is a sensitive subject and this wiki nor the EmuDeck Discord will cover how to locate copies of either the original Citra and Yuzu.

-If you can locate a copy of Citra or Yuzu, you may proceed with the rest of the FAQ to learn how to properly use these copies to get the latest EmuDeck configurations.
+If you can locate a copy of the original Citra or Yuzu, you may proceed with the rest of the FAQ to learn how to properly use these copies to get the latest EmuDeck configurations.

+Citra forks are currently being tested and prepared for the next EmuDeck update.

 ***